pavluchenkor/iDryer-Unit/readme_en.md

 - **Dryer Body**: The body is 3D-printed.
 - **Klipper Integration**: All drying process information is displayed in the Klipper interface for easy monitoring and control.
 - **Master-Slave Architecture**: One dryer is equipped with an MCU and acts as the master, while other dryers act as slaves.
-- **Slave Connection**: Slaves are connected to the master using patch cords through Ethernet ports for reliable communication.
+- **Slave Connection**: Slaves are connected to the master using patch cords through RJ45-8P/8C ports for reliable communication.
 - **Support for Up to Four Dryers**: Each dryer can handle one or two spools of plastic simultaneously.
-- **Safety**: Klipper safety algorithms and the use of a KSD9700 thermostat at 130°C for emergency prevention make the system safe for household use.
+- **Safety**: Klipper safety algorithms and the use of a KSD9700 thermal protector at 130°C for emergency prevention make the system safe for household use.

 ## Benefits of Use